-Find out if your product or service is eligible for an EU Ecolabel, how much a licence costs and how to apply for one.
+Find out if your product or service is eligible for an EU Ecolabel and how to apply for one.

-The EU Ecolabel is a voluntary label you can use to show that your product or service meets a specific Europe-wide environmental standard.
+The EU Ecolabel is a voluntary label, which shows that your product or service meets a specific environmental standard.

 - a manufacturer

 - a trader or retailer marketing products under your own brand name